music-junkie/generate-title-by-plot/README.md

-# sql-generation
-Generate SQL queries from plain text with transformers
+# Question Answering with BERT